masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ###### iv) next instruction will wait untill the previous instruction completed it's task, which means blocking

-##### Javascript code execution based on following terminologies and Browser based engine
+##### Javascript code execution based on following terminologies and Browser based engine:
 ###### (We will not go in-depth discussion in this article about the terminologies)

 ###### i) Javascript run time environment